Software Guide16 min read

 The table shows the result of Aggressive behavior.
 It is similar to the Affiliative analysis.

 Chaser and Attacker can be 1 or 2.
 If it is both 1 and 2, the field value becomes 12.
-This indicates the parameter thresholds are too big and need to be adjusted.
+This indicates the parameter thresholds are too large and need to be adjusted.

 Chasing is identified by: